Bengur/dockerize_stateless_django_app/README.md

 ## Step 4.
 Deploying with docker-compose

-Copy and paste docker-compose.yml file anywhere
+Copy and paste docker-compose.yml file anywhere.
 In the same directory where docker-compose.yml is create .env file

 In .env file set your database settings, e.g.: